-A zero-knowledge Move language virtual machine.
-As a new generation of programming language for smart contract, Move ensures programming safety using its type checking, borrow checking and ownership mechanism. zkMove is bytecode-compatible with Move and inherits the safety of Move.
+Zero-Knowledge Move Language Virtual Machine.
+As a new generation of programming language for smart contract, Move ensures programming safety using its type checking, borrow checking and ownership mechanism. zkMove VM is fully compatible with Move and is the only zkVM with runtime type-safety!

 • Seven Questions About zkMove